*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 2 – Using The USB-C Port For Expansion:

 The USB-C port on the dock allows you to connect the console’s Joy-Con controllers and move data around using a USB cable.
-This is not as fast as downloading with a microSD card but having this port allows you to transfer updates and save data that could be stored on the system storage.
+This is not as fast as downloading with MicroSD cards but having this port allows you to transfer updates and save data that could be stored on the system storage.

-This is all possible by using a micro SD card as an SD Card.
+This is all possible by using a memory card.
 You can use these cards for all sorts of things on the Nintendo Switch and the most common one is using them to download games online.
 In some cases, they will even allow you to play games that you’ve downloaded onto your Nintendo Switch from software releases that have yet to come out.

-Many people are still not aware that the Nintendo Switch has an SD card slot and we want to do our best to educate as many people as possible on how to use this Micro SD slot.
+Many people are still not aware that the Nintendo Switch has an SD slot and we want to do our best to educate as many people as possible on how to use the Switch’s SD slot.

 For most users getting a Micro SD card of 256GB or 512GB will be enough that they will never have to worry about storage on the Switch ever again.
 Since the larger SD cards aren’t much more expensive you will want to opt for the larger 512GB capacity SD card.

 You will want to make sure that you check the size of the card that you are buying, just to make sure it is big enough to fit what you need.
-If you purchase one that is too small, it will not work with your device, and if the card is too big, then it will not fit in the device.
-You should never buy a card bigger than what it says on your device’s packaging or specifications.
+If you purchase one that is too small, it will not have enough space for all that you want to download onto your console and you will find that you will have to upgrade again.

 Your Nintendo Switch system doesn’t come with a micro SD card, but it can accept one.
 You will probably need a micro SD card for managing your game library.

-Just because a SD card is cheap online does not always mean that it is the best.
-There are many different SD cards that all appear to be the same, as far as storage, but depending upon their speed that they run will depend upon if it works for your Switch.
+Just because an SD card is cheap online does not always mean that it is the best.
+There are many different SD cards that all appear to be the same, as far as storage, but depending upon the transfer speed that they run will depend upon if it works for your Switch.

 Your Nintendo Switch may not read your SD card if it does not have fast enough speeds to operate with your Switch.
 If your Switch won’t read your Micro SD card, you should purchase one that is specifically designed to work with the Switch.

-Speed Class refers to the write speed of a micro SD card.
+Speed Class refers to the write speed of memory cards.
 The higher the number, the faster the data can be written.
 Speed Class 2 has a minimum speed of 2 MB/s and is suitable for average speed recording, while Speed Class 10 should support fast action recording and have a minimum speed of 10 MB/s.

 Video Speed Class Video rating is determined by V30 (30 frames per second), V60 (60 frames per second) or V90 (90 frames per second).
 If you plan on recording gameplay videos with your Switch, then you want this rating to be high.

-The Nintendo Switch only supports cards rated as UHS-I and are not backward compatible with faster cards designed for smartphones.
+The Nintendo Switch only supports cards rated as UHS-I and is not backward compatible with faster cards designed for smartphones.